FrankJaco/homeassistant-wwino-addon/docs/index.md

 **Prerequisites:**  You must be running a version of Home Assistant that includes the Supervisor panel. (e.g. Home Assistant OS) and have enabled “Advanced Mode” in your Home Assistant user profile.

 **Installation Steps:**  Adding a custom add-on repository is a fairly straightforward process.
-Please follow these steps carefully.

 1.  **Navigate to the Add-on Store**
     -   Open your Home Assistant frontend.